Five mistakes companies make with leadership transitions

-When organizations decide they need new leadership—regardless of the reason—it’s just as important to know “what not to do” as it is to know “what to do."
-And, with corporate and personal reputations at stake, understanding the negative consequences of poorly managed leadership departures can help organizations avoid these common mistakes and ensure more amicable transitions.
+When organisations decide they need new leadership—regardless of the reason—it’s just as important to know “what not to do” as it is to know “what to do”.
+And, with corporate and personal reputations at stake, understanding the negative consequences of poorly managed leadership departures can help organisations avoid these common mistakes and ensure more amicable transitions.

 For example, a salaried professional can land a new job by working with a three-person support team—a career coach, brand specialist, and job connecter—in a relatively shorter timeframe.
 But placing senior executives into new opportunities adds greater complexity and can take longer because they have many more options to consider including: Board Service, Private Equity / Venture Capital firms, a Portfolio Career, etc.

-Organizations that overlook the business risks of highly visible executive departures can be exposed to unnecessary backlash.
-Their customers, shareholders, employees, and the news media are constantly scrutinizing their decisions about senior leadership turnovers—and this will be even more prominent in the post-pandemic world.
+Organisations that overlook the business risks of highly visible executive departures can be exposed to unnecessary backlash.
+Their customers, shareholders, employees, and the news media are constantly scrutinising their decisions about senior leadership turnovers—and this will be even more prominent in the post-pandemic world.

 Because senior leaders command greater influence with internal stakeholder constituencies, if their departure is overly emotional or messy, or if they believe they have been unfairly—or illegally—terminated, it can have a crossover effect onto their peers—especially if they become sounding boards for their colleagues who are going through any difficulties accepting the situation.

-Leaders who remain in the business want to trust that the organization will do right by the outgoing executive—in a respectful and compassionate manner—like they themselves would want to be treated if they were in their colleague’s shoes.
-That’s why providing the right level of support builds greater trust in the organization and improves retention overall.
+Leaders who remain in the business want to trust that the organisation will do right by the outgoing executive—in a respectful and compassionate manner—like they themselves would want to be treated if they were in their colleague’s shoes.
+That’s why providing the right level of support builds greater trust in the organisation and improves retention overall.

-Organizations that engage with their executives in transition in an open and honest context will have the advantage.
-If they display a willingness to work together to come up with a transition plan that is fair to both the individual and the organization, an otherwise intense situation instead becomes a win-win for all parties.
+Organisations that engage with their executives in transition in an open and honest context will have the advantage.
+If they display a willingness to work together to come up with a transition plan that is fair to both the individual and the organisation, an otherwise intense situation instead becomes a win-win for all parties.

-A planful approach is always the best practice as it serves organizations well in the long term.
-Just as business strategies are required to move an organization into the future, so to is solid preparation needed for managing all senior executive transitions.
+A planful approach is always the best practice as it serves organisations well in the long term.
+Just as business strategies are required to move an organisation into the future, so to is solid preparation needed for managing all senior executive transitions.
 It’s also the fair and respectful choice.